 When the United States entered World War I in 1917, women on the home front mobilized to meet wartime demands, joining the workforce in record numbers.
 In New Jersey, Illinois and Connecticut, some took on factory jobs painting watch dials, clocks and other military instruments using a radium-based substance with a glow-in-the-dark effect.

-In the early 20th century, the public hadn’t yet grasped radium’s true dangers, and these workers were instructed to repeatedly dip their paintbrushes and press them between their lips for finer points, in the process ingesting small doses of the radioactive element.
+In the early 20th century, the public hadn’t yet grasped radium’s true dangers.
+Into the post-war era, these workers were instructed to repeatedly dip their paintbrushes and press them between their lips for finer points, in the process ingesting small doses of the radioactive element.
 Within a few years, many began suffering from debilitating health conditions that initially seemed minor but later ranged from necrosis of the jaw to bone cancers—and, in many cases, death.

 Small groups of the so-called Radium Girls banded together to sue their employers in the 1920s, and again in the ’30s at a time when employee safety regulations did little to protect them against radiation-related injuries.
 Their cases generated significant media attention and paved the way to U.S. workplace safety reforms—and shaped our understanding of radiation.